csu-signal/TRACE/README.md

     demo.run()
 ```

-Dependency graph visualizations can also be generated automatically by calling `demo.run()`.
+Dependency graph visualizations can also be generated automatically by calling `demo.show_dependency_graph()`, which can be useful for making sure the demo is structured correctly.
 In the example above, this would create the following image.
 ![dependency graph](images/dependency_graph.png)

 ## Setup Instructions